New to Vaping And Wondering Where to Start?

 How does vaping work?

-Vaping works rather simply: a flavoured e-liquid is vaporised by a heated coil inside an e-cigarette which is then inhaled and exhaled by the user, releasing a burst of flavour.
+Vaping works rather simply: More often a flavoured e-liquid is vaporised by a heated coil inside an e-cigarette, which is then inhaled and exhaled by the user and releases a burst of flavoured nicotine.

 E-liquids are the liquid used to fill up an e-cigarette.
 They are mostly flavoured, and contain various levels of nicotine, although many don’t contain nicotine at all.
-The variety of e-liquids available is one of the best things about vaping: the huge range of flavours alone will mean you’ll never have to have the same tasting vape juice twice!
+The variety of e-liquids available is one of the best things about vaping: the huge range of flavours alone will mean you’ll never have to vape the same flavoured juice twice!

 What Is Cheaper, Vaping or Smoking?

 By making the switch from vaping to smoking, not only are you saving your health, but also your money.
-To break this saving down: if you smoke a packet of day, in a year you will save £3285 if you decide to vape instead.
-That's a massive 86% saving!
+Let’s really break these savings down: so if you smoke a packet a day, in a year you will save £3285 if you decide to vape instead.
+That's a whopping 86% saving!

 How Do I Choose My First e-cigarette?

-Choosing your first e-cigarette may seem like a daunting task at first, as there is a lot of new jargon to wrap your head around.
-However, it really is not as confusing as it seems, and hopefully we can make the world of e-cigarettes a bit simpler for you.
-To get starter, it helps to know what the main types of vaping devices are:
+Choosing your first e-cigarette may seem like a daunting and almost intimidating task at first, what with all the new jargon to wrap your head around.
+However, we promise it’s not as confusing as it seems, and hopefully we can make the world of e-cigarettes a bit simpler for you.
+To get started, it helps to know what the main types of vaping devices are:

 Pod Kits

-Pod kits are simple, lightweight devices which offer an experience closer to a cigarette.
-They are easily filled by simply pouring e-liquid into a small detachable pod.
-These pods are sometimes even disposable, making upkeep even easier but more expensive.
-Newer kits are starting to include replaceable coils (the part of the pod that eventually wears out) so by opting for this you can keep maintenance costs down in the long-run.
+Pod kits are simple, lightweight devices which offer an experience that most closely resembles a cigarette.
+By far the easiest reusable device to use, they’re conveniently filled by pouring e-liquid into a small detachable pod.
+These pods are sometimes even disposable, making upkeep even easier, if a little more expensive.
+Newer kits are starting to include replaceable coils (the ‘consumable’ part of the pod that eventually wears out) so by opting for this you can keep maintenance costs down in the long-run.

-Pod kits are ideal for first time vapers, as they are easy to use, clean and maintain.
-They are also great for those who are switching from smoking to vaping, as the action of using a pod kit is much like smoking a cigarette.
+Pod kits are perfect for first time vapers due to their easy to use nature and simplicity of cleaning and maintenance.
+They are also great for those who are switching from smoking to vaping, as the action of using a pod kit emulates smoking a cigarette most accurately.

 Vape Pen Kit